anoochit/serverpod_cloud_storage_rustfs/README.md

       url: https://github.com/anoochit/serverpod_cloud_storage_rustfs.git
 ```

+Then import it in your `server.dart` file:

 ```dart
 import 'package:serverpod_cloud_storage_rustfs/serverpod_cloud_storage_rustfs.dart'
     as rustfs;
 ```

+### Configuring cloud storage

-After creating your Serverpod, you add a cloud storage configuration.
-If you want to replace the default public or private storages, set the `storageId` to `public` or `private`.
-You should add the cloud storage **before starting your pod**.
+After creating your Serverpod instance, add a cloud storage configuration **before starting the pod**.

+If you want to replace the default `public` or `private` storage, set `storageId` accordingly.

-When using **RustFS**, you configure it through the same `S3CloudStorage` class, but point it to your RustFS endpoint instead of AWS.
-If your RustFS instance is exposed via a custom domain (for example, behind Nginx or a CDN), set the `publicHost` accordingly.
+When using **RustFS**, you configure storage in the same way as S3, but point it to your RustFS endpoint instead of AWS.
+If RustFS is exposed via a custom domain, set `publicHost` to that domain.

 ```dart
 pod.addCloudStorage(